 Introduction: Over the years, genetic selection has proved to be an effective tool in enhancing the productivity and performance of livestock.
 Through this method, specific desirable traits are identified and selected for breeding, leading to the production of offspring with enhanced genetic makeup and improved performance in areas such as growth rate, feed efficiency (FE), carcass quality (CQ), and meat quality (MQ).
 With continuous improvements in genetic and genomic technologies, farmers and breeders can now use these advanced techniques to further refine their selection criteria, leading to the development of even more robust and high-performing animal breeds.
 To achieve successful genetic selection, trait heritability (h2) plays a crucial role (Habtegiorgis et al., 2022), with various studies reporting varying estimates of h2 for these traits in sheep.
 This study aimed to combine the results from these individual studies in a statistical meta-analysis to obtain a deeper insight into the genetic parameters of key efficiency and production-related traits in sheep.

 Materials and methods: The search strategy for the meta-analysis was performed based on the preferred reporting items for the systematic reviews and meta-analyses (PRISMA) framework using databases namely, EBSCO, PubMed, Scopus, and Web of Science.
 The keyword search included ovine, sheep, lambs, ewes, or rams, and no publication date limits were enforced due to the limited availability of sheep data.
-Subsequently, only studies on h2 of FE, CQ, and MQ traits were selected with those unrelated such as wool characteristics and milk production, excluded.
+Subsequently, only studies on h2 of FE, CQ, and MQ traits were selected with those unrelated, such as wool characteristics and milk production, excluded.
 Nine published records between 2005 and 2023 were identified which analyzed h2 from a diverse range of sheep breeds, including Merino (n=27,690), Targhee (n=1,047), Romane (n=951), New Zealand maternal sheep (n=986), Canadian crossbred lambs (n=16,565) and composite rams (½ Columbia, ¼ Hampshire, ¼ Suffolk) (n=1,239), with a total of 48,478 sheep included.
 The R package meta (Borenstein et al., 2021) was utilized to perform a meta-analysis of seven FE, CQ, and MQ traits in sheep including residual feed intake (RFI), feed conversion ratio (FCR), hot carcass weight (HCW), intramuscular fat (IMF), dressing percentage (DP), pH and shear force, with a random-effects model used to account for variability in estimations.
 Findings were summarized, and forest plots were generated to visualize and interpret observations.

 Results: Performed meta-analysis conducted in this study indicates that RFI presents a moderate h2 estimate of 0.27±0.07 (P<0.05) as an FE trait.
 Similarly, CQ traits such as HCW, IMF, and DP were found to be moderately to highly heritable, with h2 estimates of 0.26±0.05 (P<0.05), 0.45±0.04 (P>0.05), and 0.23±0.05 (P>0.05) respectively.
 Conversely, pH and shear force, which are meat quality traits, showed less heritability, with h2 estimates of 0.09±0.02 and 0.20±0.08 respectively (both P>0.05).
 Notably, RFI, FCR, HCW, and shear force exhibited significant heterogeneity, with I2 index values of 78, 77, 75, and 65, respectively which could be attributed to various factors such as breed, management, and diet.